balena-io-modules/resin-device-sdk/README.md

-## resin supervisor SDK
+## resin device SDK

-This is a [resin-supervisor](https://docs.resin.io/runtime/supervisor-api) SDK implemented with [HAXE](https://haxe.org/).
+This is a [resin-device](https://docs.resin.io/runtime/supervisor-api) SDK implemented with [HAXE](https://haxe.org/).
 It currently compiles to `nodejs` & `python 3` and works on a resin device where the correct environment variables are present.

 Example usage: